wbamberg/idl-reference/docs/nsIDOMWindowUtils.md

 </table>

 ### sendPointerEvent(aType, aX, aY, aButton, aClickCount, aModifiers, aIgnoreRootScrollFrame, aPressure, aInputSourceArg, aPointerId, aWidth, aHeight, aTiltX, aTiltY, aIsPrimary, aIsSynthesized) ###
-<pre> Synthesize a pointer event.
+ Synthesize a pointer event.
 The event types supported are:
    pointerdown, pointerup, pointermove, pointerover, pointerout

 Events are sent in coordinates offset by aX and aY from the window.